Juan Ignacio Molina: Published work

-His admirable style, clear, elegant and simple, together with his philosophical and positive spirit, gave his works the character of brilliance.
-In his preparatory work he was very meticulous and hardworking, visiting libraries and taking notes on everything that might interest him.
-The preserves numerous strips of paper written in his own hand, the living testimony of his industriousness.
-He also became very loved by his students, who esteemed him very much for considering him mild in his dealings and for his kind character.
+In his preparatory work he was meticulous and hardworking, visiting libraries and taking notes on everything that might interest him.
+The preserved strips of paper written in his own hand, show his industriousness.
+He was appreciated by his students, who considered him mild in his dealings and for his kind character.
 Molina taught them Latin, rhetoric, geography, and history.
-In response, his students gave him snuff and coffee, two of the simple passions of the now elderly priest, who lived in a modest house on the outskirts of Bologna.
+In response, his students gave him snuff and coffee, two of the passions of the elderly priest, who lived in a modest house on the outskirts of Bologna.

 There was a considerable interest in "Less Observed Analogies of the Three Kingdoms of Nature" (1815) and On the "Propagation of Mankind in the Various Parts of the Earth" (1818).
-In the first he proposed – 44 years before Charles Darwin — a theory of gradual evolution.
+In the first he proposed a theory of gradual evolution.
 According to his proposition, the Creator organized nature not into three totally different kingdoms (animal, mineral, vegetable), but as a continuous chain of organization, without sudden steps or breaks, into «three species of life, that is, the formative, vegetative and sensitive life; so that the first, destined to minerals, participates to some degree in the second, typical of plants, and this, in the third, assigned to animals.
 Thus, for example, crystalline minerals precede the simplest plant forms.
 And complex plant organizations give way to animals.
 In the second mentioned work, Molina proposed the thesis that the observable physical differences in the human race are due to climatic and geographical factors.